rate-nl/ISO/ISMS.md

-# Incident Management and Response Process
+# Incident Management and Response plan

 ## 1. Purpose
 This Incident Management and Response Process outlines the procedures for identifying, reporting, assessing, responding to, and recovering from security incidents at Rate.
 The objective is to minimize the impact of incidents, protect information assets, and ensure business continuity.